samirovic92/chatbot-customer-support/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.7.
 I use framework [Ngrx](https://ngrx.io/docs) for state management, [Angular material](https://material.angular.io/)  for UI component infrastructure.

+The project is hosted in [Firebase](https://firebase.google.com/) using [github Actions]().

+To access to chatbot in prod (firebase url)  you can use one of the following url : [chatbot-1](https://chatbot-customer-support-85997.web.app/) or [chatbot-2](https://chatbot-customer-support-85997.firebaseapp.com/)

 ## Development server

 To start a local development server, run: